SAP-archive/teched2021-DEV261/exercises/ex9/README.md

 ## Goal 🎯

-As of now the the action **submitexternalorder**, exposed by the cap service using the path `/external`, is exposed without requiring authentication.
+As of now the the action **submitexternalorder**, exposed by the cap service using the path `/external`, is not requiring authentication.
 This is determined by the definition found in the file **components/srv/orders-service.cds**.

-The goal of this exercise is to reconfigure the API rule so that authentication via OAuth2 is necessary.
+The goal of this exercise is to reconfigure the API rule in Kyma so that authentication via OAuth2 is necessary.
 This will be accomplished by leveraging the OAuth2 functionality delivered with Kyma.

 ## API Rule with OAuth2